 In 2021, the Company's board of directors and stockholders adopted the 2021 ESPP, which became effective immediately prior to the IPO in October 2021.
 The Company initially reserved 292,031 shares of common stock for issuance under the 2021 ESPP.
 In addition, the 2021 ESPP provides that the number of shares of common stock reserved for issuance under the 2021 ESPP will be cumulatively increased on January 1 of each calendar year by the lesser of (i) 584,062 shares of common stock, (ii) 1% of the number of shares of the Company's common stock outstanding on such date, and (iii) a number of shares of common stock as determined by the Company's board of directors.
 On January 1, 2023, the number of shares reserved for issuance under the 2021 ESPP was increased by 274,716 shares.
-The first offering period under the 2021 ESPP commenced on December 1, 2022 and ends May 31, 2023.
-As of March 31, 2023, no shares have been issued under the 2021 ESPP.
+Offering periods under the 2021